-Certain drugs (legal and illegal) can have a negative effect on male fertility (a man’s ability to father a child).
-Listed below are the most common substances that affect male fertility.
+Certain drugs, legal and illegal, can have a negative effect on male fertility (a man’s ability to father a child).
 Men who wish to father a child should talk to their doctor before starting a new medication or having any treatments.
+Non-FDA approved male fertility supplements may be widely advertised as fertility enhancers but they have not been scientifically evaluated and may cause harm.
+Before you take any supplements it is important to discuss it with a healthcare provider.

 Men who are having trouble fathering a child should speak to their doctor about the medications they are taking, and the possible need for semen tests.
 Some men may have an unexpected side effect from a medication that can harm their fertility.
 If your doctor thinks that this may be the case, it may be a good idea to stop the medication or try a different one.
 You should always discuss this decision with the doctor who prescribed the medication.